chat21/chat21-web-widget/docs/sdk.md

 ## Before sending messsage
-This event will be fired before the message sending
+This event will be fired before the message sending.
+Use this event to send custom attribute at your chat message.

 Example: